Presentations – Tues 7/7 • Prince of Wales • Foxfield

 Managing an event with 2,000 riders in the remotest parts of Cumbria is no simple task and it involves so many volunteers who come together to create what we think is the best UK cycle sportive.
 If you agree, please vote for us here on cyclosport.

 To view your event photos by award-winning photographer Steve Fleming Click Here

 The Radio 5 programme BeSpoke did a feature on the Fred Whitton Challenge.
 OJ Borg discovers exactly why the Fred Whitton Challenge is known as the toughest sportive in the UK.
 (The programme lasts 15 mins – the Fred is featured from around 2 mins in)

 Round of Applause

 Thanks so much to everyone who helped to make The Fred Whitton Challenge 2015 a brilliant event.
 It is perhaps the busiest weekend of the year for sporting events in the Lake District and safety is paramount, this turned out to be the safest event to date.
 We are always grateful to the various rescue services who do a sterling job, but even happier when we don’t need to call them out.

-Thanks to Steve Flemming for your amazing photographs.
+- Thanks to Steve Fleming for your amazing photographs.

 See you all next year!
 Paul.